git/git.github.io/rev_news/draft/edition-1.md

 code.
 ```

-And Junio also reviewed some parts of the patch.
+Junio also reviewed some parts of the patch.

 * [Forbid "log --graph --no-walk"](http://thread.gmane.org/gmane.comp.version-control.git/264899/)

-Dongcan Jiang who will also probably apply to be a GSoC student for
+Dongcan Jiang, who will also probably apply to be a GSoC student for
-Git this year, sent a patch to prevent `git log` to be used with both
+Git this year, sent a patch to prevent `git log` from being used with both
 the `--graph` and the `--no-walk` option.
 He sent this patch because
 the Git community asks potential students to work on a
 [microproject](http://git.github.io/SoC-2015-Microprojects.html) to
-make sure that they can properly work with the community.
+make sure that they can work properly with the community.

 Eric Sunshine made some good general suggestions that are often made
-on incoming patchs:
+on incoming patches:

 ```
 > Forbid "log --graph --no-walk